 With the new sci-fi/action/thriller, The Invisible Man, director Leigh Whannell has created a feminist re-imagining of the classic H.G.
 Welles novel.
-The titular character isn’t a mad scientist with a god complex, but something much more zeitgeisty: a sociopathic, narcissistic, one-percenter.
+The titular character isn’t a mad scientist with a god complex, but someone much more zeitgeisty: a sociopathic, narcissistic, one-percenter.
 And unlike previous adaptations, he’s not even the main focus of the story.

 The Invisible Man features Elisabeth Moss as Cecilia, a resourceful and intelligent architect.
 Cecilia is trapped in a threatening relationship with the hyper-controlling and abusive Adrian, who happens to be a world leader within the field of optics.
 Whannell, who also wrote the script, wastes no time ramping up the tension with a riveting opening sequence that shows Cecilia attempting a 3AM escape from Adrian’s fortress-like mansion.
 After a couple of weeks hiding out at a friend’s home, still traumatized and never venturing any further than the mailbox, she receives the news that Adrian has committed suicide, bequeathing her a sizeable chunk of his fortune.
 Not long after claiming her inheritance from Adrian’s surviving brother, Cecilia falls prey to a malevolent poltergeist that privately torments her, forcing her to grapple with the possibility Adrian is still alive and invisibly stalking her.
 Those closest to Cecilia are incredulous and begin to question her sanity, creating an allegorical #MeToo moment – a woman complains about a man and nobody believes her.